petergarnaes/Madklub-website/README.md

 important modules linked first.
 Most important module would be body and navbar stuff, rest loads in along the way.
 All this should be very cacheable.
 * Consider using `nprogress` for things?
+* Fix selected date detail to use a full date, and not just the date number, since changing month leads to buggy behaviour.

 ## Random Notes